 Possible failure reasons: Problems with the query, “ResultSet” property not set correctly, parameters not set correctly, or connection not established correctly.

-Fisrt and best solution is to grant ALTER to this table
+First and recommended solution is to grant ALTER to this table

 GRANT ALTER ON [dbo].[YourTable] TO [SQLUser] GO